PIVX-Project/PET4L/README.md

 If everything checks out, click yes on the device.
 <br>![07](doc/img/07.png)<br>
 <br>
-The transaction is now assembled and signed.
+The transaction is now assembled and signed.<br>
 Pet4l asks one more time to check the details before broadcasting the transaction (thus spending the selected UTXOs).
 <br>![08](doc/img/08.png)<br>
 <br>
 Click `Yes` to finally broadcast the transaction to the PIVX network.